Esri/di-utility-network-export-subnetwork-by-rest/README.md

 # di-utility-network-export-subnetwork-by-rest
- ArcGis Blog for Utility Network Export Subnetwork
+Source: ArcGis Blog for Utility Network Export Subnetwork

-This repo is for sharing the workspace published in this two part blog in ArcGIS Blog.
+This repo is for sharing the workspace published in this two-part blog in ArcGIS Blog.
 The blog was written by Jon De Rose and Renato Salvaleon.

 Leveraging Data for External Systems - Automating Export Subnetwork using Data Interoperability<br/>
 [Part One ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability/)<br/>